info201b-sp21/ps-shiny/README.md

 looks like is up to you, as long as it meets the following
 requirements:

-* There is a sidePanel in which you've created at least two widgets that change the visual output in your application, such as data displayed on the x or y axis of a scatterplot.
+* There is a side panel in which you've created at least two widgets that change the visual output in your application, such as data displayed on the x or y axis of a scatterplot.
 * One of your widgets must change the data that is being